 Should you buy the HyperX Cloud III?

 The HyperX Cloud III is not wireless; it doesn’t have noise canceling or any other differentiating features.
 This mid-range headset is focused on getting the basics right, and it’s priced accordingly.
 Unfortunately, while it succeeds with comfort and design, it falls short in sound quality.
-I had trouble enjoying what the headset does right because parts of what I was listening to didn’t sound quite right to my ears.
+I had trouble enjoying what the headset did right because parts of what I was listening to didn’t sound quite right to my ears.
 It’s still a decent, serviceable headset, and I’m sure it’ll be great for many hours of online games with friends.
 It’s not where it needs to be to get a great recommendation.

 What should you get instead of the HyperX Cloud III?